 An AL-DTM can be used to transfer Lock Programs (and other data) between DL-Windows and locks.
-When computers cannot be transported or when electrical power is not available, the hand-held AL-DTM device acts as a go-between--it allows the transfer of lock data from the computer (through the AL-DTM) and to the lock, or in reverse (from the lock through the AL-DTM back to the computer).
+When computers cannot be transported or when electrical power is not available, the hand-held AL-DTM device acts as a go-between-it allows the transfer of lock data from the computer (through the AL-DTM) and to the lock, or in reverse (from the lock through the AL-DTM back to the computer).
+Note: Only the most recent 1300 events are transferred using the AL-DTM.